Skip to main content

 Common Mistakes to Avoid

-• 1Thinking you can use both FEIE and FTC on the same income
+• 1Thinking you can use both FEIE and Foreign Tax Credit on the same income (you must choose one per dollar of income)

-• 2Not meeting the physical presence test correctly (330 days)
+• 2Not meeting the physical presence test correctly — you need 330 full days, and partial days do not count

-• 4Revoking the election without understanding the 5-year waiting period
+• 4Revoking the FEIE election without understanding the 5-year lockout period before you can re-elect

 Related Terms